The magic of the East coast

-I have wanted to create a fabric collection inspired by the coast for a long time, but couldn't quite find the right mix of ideas that worked as a collection.
-When a good friend who lives in Lincolnshire handed me a bunch of beautiful seaweed she had found on a beach one day, the first pattern was developed - Susan's Seaweed.
-This pattern sat alone for a year or so until inspiration struck again and the rest of the collection came together by reviewing photographs from some of my favourite spots along the coast.
+I wanted to create a fabric collection inspired by the coast for a long time, but couldn't find the right mix of ideas that weren't too obviously 'coastal'.
+When a good friend who lives in Lincolnshire handed me a bunch of sun faded seaweed she had picked up on a beach and shared her memories of the day, the first pattern was developed - Susan's Seaweed - closely followed by 5 others all inspired by memories of days by the sea.

 A contemporary coastal collection

 There are 6 patterns in the collection: Susan's Seaweed; Bunting; Marram; Sail Away; Succulent Stripe and East Wind.
 A mix of complementary blues and greens, from sage to aquamarine, enable the patterns to be easily combined and the inclusion of smaller and larger motifs ensure the collection works on a range of soft furnishings.

 Pictured: Marram in sage

 I wanted to include some of my favourite places on the East Anglian coast that helped to inspire the collection ...